PV Ratio Formula is Profit Volume Ratio Formula

 Profit Volume Ratio = (Contribution/Sales)*100

-Are you wondering what does Contribution mean?
+Are you wondering what Contribution means?

-Let’s understand the calculation of contribution.
+Let’s understand how to calculate the contribution.

 Contribution = Sales Revenue – Variable Costs

-So, Contribution also has a different formula i.e., Contribution = Fixed Costs + Profits
+So, Contribution also has a different formula, i.e., Contribution = Fixed Costs + Profits.

 Recommended Article: Fictitious Assets (also called Fake Assets)